-- A. Drive-up uses are prohibited. - B. Siting of structures should minimize negative impact on the ocean views of existing structures on abutting lots.
+- A. Drive-up uses are prohibited. - B. All new uses or structures or major exterior alterations of existing structures in the CD-1 zone shall comply with the following: - The developer shall be required to gain approval from the Planning Commission- Reviewing Body during a plan review in public session regarding the design and siting of new structure(s) and all other requirements of this title.
+The approval or denial of a proposed land use resulting from this review will occur as a Type II decision and shall require notice to property owners in the notice area (see Section-17.120.070Chapter 16.04). - Siting of structures should minimize negative impact on the ocean views of existing structures on abutting lots.
 Protection of views from vacant building sites should also be taken into consideration.
-Where topography permits, new structures should be built in line with other existing structures and not extend farther out into those viewscapes. - C. Metal-sided buildings are not permitted in the CD-1 zone. - D. No structures shall be located on identified foredunes.
+Where topography permits, new structures should be built in line with other existing structures and not extend farther out into those viewscapes. - Metal-sided buildings are not permitted in the CD-1 zone. - C. No structures shall be located on identified foredunes.
 Breaching of foredunes shall only be allowed on a temporary basis in a dire emergency and shall be followed immediately by replenishment of sand, structural or binding material and vegetation, to the height of the surrounding existing dune.
 It shall be the responsibility of the developer or the party responsible to rebuild any breach or reestablish any vegetation that is removed, displaced or damaged on any bluff, foredune, or in construction or site preparation.
 Such reestablishment shall begin as soon as possible after the aforementioned activity is complete.
-If the reestablishment is not started immediately, the city manager or designate shall require a bond in a sufficient amount to cover the costs of such rebuilding or reestablishment of vegetation. - E. All homes in the CD-1 zone, including but not limited to conventionally constructed homes and manufactured homes, shall utilize at least eight of the following design features (at least four of these features required must be integrated on a face of the dwelling): - 1.
+If the reestablishment is not started immediately, the city manager or designate shall require a bond in a sufficient amount to cover the costs of such rebuilding or reestablishment of vegetation. - D. Minor modifications to existing structures such as entryways, decks, porches, windows, fences and changes due to normal maintenance or emergency repairs may be administratively approved provided the modifications do not occur in a hazard area, do not impact view from adjoining areas and are consistent with all other provisions of this title. - E. All homes in the CD-1 zone, including but not limited to conventionally constructed homes and manufactured homes, shall utilize at least eight of the following design features (at least four of these features required must be integrated on a face of the dwelling): - 1.
 Garage constructed with finish materials matching the residence; - 2.
 Hip Roof - 3.
 Roof with a pitch at or greater than 3/12; - 4.
 Hip Roof; - 5.
 Gables; - 6.
-Mullioned Windows - 7.
-Eaves with a minimum projection of six inches; - Tile or architectural grade shingles;
+Mullioned Windows - Eaves with a minimum projection of six inches; - 8.
+Tile or architectural grade shingles; - Dormers; - Offsets on the building face or roof of at least twelve (12) inches; - 11.
+Cupolas; - 12.
+Covered porch a minimum of 25 square feet; - 13.
+Recessed entry area a minimum of three feet

-- 9. Dormers:

-- 10. Offsets on the building face or roof of at least twelve (12) inches;

-- 11. Cupolas;

-- 12. Covered porch a minimum of 25 square feet;

-- 13. Recessed entry area a minimum of three feet

 - 14. Pillars or posts;

 - 15. Bay windows;

-- 16. Window shutters:
+- 16. Window shutters;

 - 17. Clerestory windows;

-- 18. Horizontal lap siding on 100% of the exterior, cedar shake of shingle or shingle siding on 100% of the exterior, or combination of cedar shake or shingle siding or lap siding with stone.
+- Horizontal lap siding on 100% of the exterior, cedar shake of shingle siding on 100% of the exterior, or combination of cedar shake or shingle siding or lap siding with stone.